zikzakjack/bpm-process-automation/BPMN_2.0.md

 # Task vs Event
 * Task	>>	Task describes the action of sending the book and invoice
 * Event	>>	Event states that the book and invoice have been sent.
 No actions are taken.

+# Sub Process
+* Allows you to condense information
+* links to another more detailed process

 # Gateway >> Defines a decision point